 Is online personal training worth it?

-Yes but I’m biased.
-However, I still see clients in-person.
+Yes, but I’m biased.
+However, I still see clients in person.
 There is something to be said about connecting with someone like that.

 Plus, I’ve noticed that my online coaching clients are more willing to communicate, ask questions, and tell me what they want and how I can be there for them.
 Communication like this is valuable.

-Online personal training and nutrition coaching makes sense if you are looking for a cost-effective way to achieve your fitness goals.
+Online personal training and nutrition coaching make sense if you are looking for a cost-effective way to achieve your fitness goals.
 If you need more flexibility with your schedule.
 And if you want more communication outside of the gym with your coach.